usnistgov/800-63-3/sp800-63c/sec5_assertions.md

 ### 5.2.
 Assertion Protection

-Independent of the binding mechanism (discussed above) or the federation model used to obtain them (described in [Section 4](#sec4)), assertions SHALL include an appropriate set of protections to prevent attackers from manufacturing valid assertions or reusing captured assertions at disparate RPs.
+Independent of the binding mechanism (discussed in [Section 5.1](#assertion-binding)) or the federation model used to obtain them (described in [Section 4.1](#federation-model)), assertions SHALL include a set of protections to prevent attackers from manufacturing valid assertions or reusing captured assertions at disparate RPs.
+The protections required are dependent on the details of the use case being considered, and recommended protections are listed here.

 #### 5.2.1.
 Assertion Identifier